hyle-team/bridgeless-core/x/tracking/spec/02_state.md

 ## Position

 Each position is represented in blockchain with unique address.
-This address used to operate position.
 The Position object contains specific information to describe a position:
 ``` protobuf
 message Position {